0xsequence/sequence-unreal/README.md

 void GetTokenSuppliesMap(int64 chainID, FGetTokenSuppliesMapArgs args, TSuccessCallback<FGetTokenSuppliesMapReturn> OnSuccess, FFailureCallback OnFailure);

 /*
-Get the balance updates from the sequence app
+Get the balance updates from the Chain

 @param ChainId, the chainId you wish to use
 @param FGetBalanceUpdatesArgs the balance update arg struct sent to the indexer eg)